typeof(1:5)

 # .Internal(paste(list(...), sep, collapse, recycle0))The R-level function handles argument matching, default values, and error messages.
 The .Internal() call does the actual work in C.

 .Call() is the modern interface for R extensions.
-It passes R objects (SEXPs) directly to a C or C++ function in a shared library (a .so or .dll file).
-The C function receives SEXPs, manipulates them using R’s C API, and returns a SEXP.
+It passes R objects (SEXPs) directly to a C or C++ function in a shared library (a .so or .dll file), where the C function receives SEXPs, manipulates them using R’s C API, and returns a SEXP.
 This is what packages like data.table, Rcpp-based packages, and the tidyverse use for performance-critical code.
 Section 31.1 in Chapter 31 covers the .Call() interface in full detail with complete working examples; this section focuses on how it fits into R’s internal architecture.

 /* A .Call function signature */